 Happy Cities supported community engagement; helped develop program guidelines to meet existing bylaws, regulations, and technical requirements; and created a user-friendly applicant guide for the Patio Program.
-The Applicant Guide will be available shortly at http://www.richmond.ca/patiopermits.
+The Applicant Guide is now available at http://www.richmond.ca/patiopermits.

 The goals of the Patio Program are to:

 - Support local businesses by enabling expanded outdoor seating capacity through a clear and simple patio application process.

 - Ensure that patios are safe, accessible and do not cause undue disturbance to communities, neighbours or passersby.

 - Support the creation of vibrant streetscapes, build a sense of community, and create unique street experiences in Richmond.

 Developing the patio program involved input and review from multiple City departments, including Economic Development, Transportation, Planning, Engineering & Public Works, Building Approvals, Law, as well as Richmond Fire Rescue.
 Our team facilitated an internal visioning and feedback workshop, bringing together key staff from each department.
 Feedback from a public consultation process, including a public survey and outreach to businesses, was also reviewed and incorporated.

 Following the completion of the Guidelines, our team developed a user-friendly Applicant Guide to translate the Guidelines’ complex and overlapping requirements into an accessible document for public use.